Translated from English by gtranslate.io

 Locus Map is synchronized with cloud storage.
 Its contents can be viewed in the web library and edited in the web planner at web.locusmap.app

-We strongly recommend backing up your Locus data - settings, points, and tracks.
-This tool enables the definition of periodic automatic backups and triggers one-time backups.
+We strongly recommend backing up your Locus data - tracks, routes, points, and settings.
+This tool enables the definition of periodic automatic backups and triggers manual one-time backups.

-… saves settings, points and tracks periodically to Locus/backup/auto directory and optionally to Dropbox, OneDrive or Google Drive.
+… saves Locus data periodically to Locus/backup/auto directory and optionally to Dropbox, OneDrive or Google Drive.
 How to set it up:

-Automatically and regularly saves Locus settings, points, and tracks to your selected directory at Dropbox, One Drive, or Google Drive.
+Automatically backs up selected Locus data to your selected directory at Dropbox, One Drive, or Google Drive:

-Saves a single backup file with Locus data to Locus/backup/ directory (it can be changed in settings > miscellaneous > default directories).
-The file name is by default its time stamp but it can be changed.
+Saves a single backup file with Locus data to Locus/backup/ directory (it can be changed in settings > Backup & File system > File system manager > Set custom sub-directories).
+The file name is by default the time stamp but it can be changed.

 Relevant only for Android 11+ devices only.